RuntimeWarning/CRFT/README.md

 # CRFT
-A PyTorch implementation of the paper "Improving Precipitation Nowcasting with Conditional Rectified Flow Transformers".
+A PyTorch implementation of the paper "More realistic and accurate precipitation nowcasting with Conditional Rectified Flow Transformers".

-continue update